• Skip to primary navigation

 This is a super simple baking project!

-• Mix your dry ingredients in a large bowl: flour, sugar, baking powder, baking soda, spices, and salt.
+Step 3: Whisk your dry ingredients together in a large bowl: flour, sugar, baking powder, baking soda, spices, and salt.

-• Add your wet mixture to the dry.
+Step 4: Add your wet mixture to the dry.
 Stir everything up!
 The batter will be thick.
-Don't overmix it — stop as soon as the ingredients are blended.
+Don't overmix it — stop as soon as you no longer see flour streaks.

-Pair of Hands Holding a Loaf of Vegan Pumpkin Bread in a Pan
+Pair of hands holding a loaf of Vegan Pumpkin Bread.

 Frequently Asked Questions

-It should be good for at least 4 days at room temperature, or 3 months in the freezer.
-You can store your bread in the original loaf pan, wrapped tightly in plastic, or sliced inside a sealed container or bag.
+It should be good for at least three days at room temperature, five days in the fridge, or three months in the freezer.
+You can store your bread in the original loaf pan, wrapped tightly in plastic, or sliced inside an airtight container or bag.

 Can this bread be made gluten-free?

-I'm not sure, but I suspect an all-purpose gluten-free blend such as that made by Bob's Red Mill or King Arthur Flour would work.
+I'm not sure, but I suspect an all-purpose gluten-free blend would work, such as those made by Bob's Red Mill or King Arthur Flour.

 My batter is so thick!
 Is something wrong?